-The Chief Officer Angus IJB will initiate discussion amongst the three IJB Chief Officers and NHS Tayside senior management representatives.
+The Chief Officer, Angus IJB as lead partner will initiate discussion amongst the three IJB Chief Officers and NHS Tayside senior management representatives.
 The discussion will form the basis of a paper for consideration at the Primary Care Board in the first instance.